Charles-J97/run-linux-with-riscv-emulators/README.md

 ```

 ### Getting the source
 Now supposed that you are in the /home/charles.
-Just run as the following.
+Just run the following commands.
 ```
 $ mkdir riscv
 $ cd riscv